interstellar-hitchhiker/MASALA.github.io/README.md

 # MASALA.github.io
-MASALA: IBDP Exam Scheduler
-https://interstellar-hitchhiker.github.io/MASALA/
+Exam Schedule Creator and Display https://interstellar-hitchhiker.github.io/MASALA/
-# MASALA: IBDP Exam Scheduler
+# IBDP Exam Schedule Creator and Display

-Welcome to the MASALA: IBDP Exam Scheduler!
+Welcome to the MASALA: Exam Schedule Creator and Display.
 This tool is designed to help you efficiently schedule and manage your IBDP exams.
 The scheduler enables you to create a detailed exam schedule, including exam durations, reading times, start times, and accommodations.
 The schedule can be displayed in a finalized web view or exported to an Excel file for easy sharing, printing, and record-keeping.

 ## Features